racerretrocoder/Chlorine.exe/README.md

 # Building
 Each executable will have the cpp source in the folder new sourc

 The payload sequence is the vbs script for the version you want.
-Compile the source using vbs to exe Adding all the files in new sourc to the embed in vbs to exe for cpp stuff use g++
+Compile all the cpp sources to EXE.
+Then use vbs to exe Adding all the newly built exe's to the embed in vbs to exe For python use auto py to exe

 # Disclaimer and warning

-The file Chlorine 3.0.exe WILL Overwrite the first 5mb of your harddrive.
+The file Chlorine 3.0.exe WILL Overwrite the first first 512 bytes of your harddrive.
 After you press yes.
-The file Chlroine 3.0-clean.exe Will Not overwrite the 5mb of your harddrive. after you press yes.
+The file Chlroine 3.0-clean.exe Will Not overwrite the first 512 bytes of your harddrive. after you press yes.

 The clean version is harmless. it will not deal permenant damage to your operatibg system Creators not response able for the damage done by chlorine 3.0.exe or any source code that is destructive